Roxburgh Dam: Service

 In December 1965 a generator coil failed on unit 2, followed by a series of further failures between 1971 and 1973, which in an effort to correct, the windings were reversed.
 Units 1, 3 and 4 had their stators rewound in 1975 to 1976.

 The sluice gate No. 3 in 1996 and gate No. 2 in 2001 were modified to enable the power station to pass an increased maximum design flood of 200000 ft3/s.
 Gate No. 1 was also plugged with concrete.
 To improve the structure's ability to withstand seismic events the original heavy chain and counterweight spillway gate operating system was replaced with a hydraulic system while the dam's top bridge was strengthened and the gantry towers were lowered.

-In the 1990s the power station's control systems were automated with new control and protection systems which allowed it to be de-manned.
+In the 1990s the power station's control systems were automated with new control and protection systems which allowed it to be de-staffed.
 Control of the power station is now undertaken from a control centre at Clyde Power Station.